Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Theoretical Analysis

 As the upper bound on the $z$-value in \HybS is the same as that for \morsireform and the lower bound is the same as that for \zellmerreform, the respective projected LP relaxations~$ \PLP_{L, L_1} $ in the limit for \morsireform, \zellmerreform and \HybS are

-In the following discussion, we will let $ L_1 \to \infty $.
-This simplifies the proofs considerably and is relevant in so far as in our computations we use a relatively high value of $ L_1 = 10 $, which has a resulting maximum error below standard machine precision and yet has no influence on the number of binary variables and uses only $ O(L_1) $ constraints.
-Although for different values of~$ L_1 $ the volumes are different, the hierarchy of MIP formulations that we establish is independent from this choice.
+In the following discussion, we will let $ L_1 \to \infty $ in all three formulations.
+This simplifies the proofs considerably and is relevant in so far as in our computations we use a relatively high value of $ L_1 = 10 $, which has a resulting maximum error below the standard accuracy of state-of-the-art MIP solvers ($10^{-6}$) and yet has no influence on the number of binary variables and uses only $ O(L_1) $ constraints.
+Although for different values of~$ L_1 $ the volumes are different, the hierarchy of MIP relaxations that we establish is independent of this choice.
 We start with the volume of the MIP relaxation \HybS.